 I think this is a very chic look.

-I really like the idea of a kimono or shawl.
+I love the idea of a kimono or shawl.

 This is not really a scarf, but I think it is a super cute look, so I had to include it.